Starring Math,

 (in person)

-Join Youtube filmmaker Ben Syversen and mathematicians Steven Strogatz and Alex Kontorovich for a Q&A following a special screening of The $2 Million Lost Book of Archimedes, a documentary tracing the dramatic 2,000-year journey of Archimedes' lost mathematical manuscript as it vanished and resurfaced across the centuries.
+Join Youtube filmmaker Ben Syversen and mathematicians Steven Strogatz and Alex Kontorovich for a Q&A following a special screening of The Method: The $2 Million Lost Book of Archimedes, a documentary tracing the dramatic 2,000-year journey of Archimedes' lost mathematical manuscript as it vanished and resurfaced across the centuries.
 The document reveals that Archimedes anticipated elements of calculus nearly two millennia before Newton and Leibniz.

 _____________